 The sprawling prairies of the Lone Star State draw in movers seeking room to grow, affordable land and housing, and remote or in-person job opportunities.
 While big cities like Austin and Dallas continually experience growth, suburbs and smaller cities like Katy, Richmond, and Frisco have seen an increase in population growth due to the low cost of living and land-owning options.
 Texas offers considerable space, great culture, and plenty of things to do.
 When you live in Texas, you can explore the extensive network of hiking trails at Big Bend National Park, splash in the surf at Stewart Beach, spray-paint your custom design on the sculptures at Cadillac Ranch, or wander the cave systems at Natural Bridge Caverns.

 Thinking about moving to a new city or state in 2023?
 With locations all over the country, Extra Space Storage is your go-to partner for short-term and long-term self storage needs.
-Find a storage unit near you!
+Find self storage near you!